USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/shell.md

 <div id="note-alerts-1" class="highlighted highlighted--note ">
 <div class="highlighted__body" markdown="1">
 The shell prompt is the text that appears before you type a command in the terminal.
 It updates dynamically with user actions, such as changing directories.
-Personalizing it allows you to display helpful system information directly to improve clarity and usability, especially in complex computing environments like HPC clusters.
+Personalizing it allows you to display helpful system information directly to improve clarity and usability, especially in advanced computing environments like HPC clusters.
 ![default_prompt](../assets/img/default_prompt.png)
 </div>
 </div>

-**Prompt Structure**
+### *Prompt Structure*

 The shell prompt is a string displayed in the terminal before the cursor where you type commands.
-Its behavior and appearance are controlled by the `PS1` (Prompt String 1) **variable** in most Unix shells like Bash and Zsh.
+Its behavior and appearance are controlled by the **PS1 variable** *(Prompt String 1)* in most Unix shells like Bash and Zsh.
+This variable is composed of **colored elements that dynamically update with information** like the `username`, `hostname` and `current directory`, using a combination of placeholders and ANSI escape codes for customization.
 ```
 [alex.badacz@atlas-login-1 ~]$
 [username@hostname workdir]$